texfaq/texfaq.github.io/FAQ-newfunction.md

 As with `\DeclareMathOperator` there's a starred version `\operatorname*` for sub- and superscripts in the limits position.

-(It should be noted that ''log-like'' was reportedly a _joke_ on Lamport's part; it is of course clear what was meant.)
+(It should be noted that "log-like" was reportedly a _joke_ on Lamport's part; it is of course clear what was meant.)